pravega/p3_test_driver/README.rst

 ************

-Although the Python runtime that is installed by default in Linux can often be used, it is significantly easier to use the Python runtime provided by VirtualEnv or Anaconda as it makes it very easy to install all required packages and it will not interfere with any other applications that use Python.
+Although the Python runtime that is installed by default in Linux can often be used, it is significantly easier to use the Python runtime provided by VirtualEnv as it makes it very easy to install all required packages and it will not interfere with any other applications that use Python.